pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/09_Relation_Types.md

 ## Lazy Loading
 Whenever an object is loaded from database or cache, all these related objects are loaded with it.
-Especially with MultiHrefs and Objects it is easy to produce a huge amount of relations, which makes the object or an object list slow in loading.
+Especially with 1:n relations it is easy to produce a huge amount of relations, which makes the object or an object list slow in loading.

-As a solution to this dilemma, multihref and object data types can be classified as `lazy loading` attributes in the class definition.
+As a solution to this dilemma, 1:n relational data types can be classified as `lazy loading` attributes in the class definition.

 ![Lazy Loading](../../../img/classes-datatypes-relation3.png)

 Object attributes which are lazy, are only loaded from the `database/cache` when their getter is called.
-In the example above this would mean, that the multihref data is only loaded when calling `$object->getMultihref();`, otherwise the attribute (`$object->multihref`) remains `null`.
+In the example above this would mean, that the relational data is only loaded when calling `$object->getMultihref();`, otherwise the attribute (`$object->multihref`) remains `null`.